LiymLab/cfDNAanalyzer/README.md

   -I  FILE                      Input bam file list.
 Default: [ ] -o  PATH                      Output directory for all results.
 Default: [./] -F  STR                       CfDNA features, including CNV, NOF, TSS, WPS, EM, FP, NP, PFE and OCF; if not provided then will extract all the features.
 Default: [NULL]

   -f  STR                       Type of reference fasta file, including hg19 and hg38.
 Default: [hg38] -r  FILE                      Reference fasta file.
 For example, if you want to use hg38 reference, you can download it from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz.
 Default: [NULL]
   -s  STR                       Type of sequencing method, including pair and single.
 Default: [pair] -b  FILE                      Region bed file.
 This bed file must be a TAB-delimited bed3 file without any header. if not provided then will use +/- 1kb region from TSS sites.
 Default: [NULL]

 -- Options for copy number variation
-  -c  INT                       Total clonal CN states.
+  -f  STR                       Type of reference fasta file, including hg19 and hg38.
+Default: [hg38] -c  INT                       Total clonal CN states.
 Default: [7] -B  INT                       Number of kb for bin size, including 10, 50, 500, 1000.
 Default: [1000] --addCNV  STR                 Addtional parameters for for copy number variation.
 Default: [NULL]

+-- Options for nucleosome occupancy and fuzziness
+  -f  STR                       Type of reference fasta file, including hg19 and hg38.
+Default: [hg38] -b  FILE                      Region bed file.
+This bed file must be a TAB-delimited bed3 file without any header. if not provided then will use +/- 1kb region from TSS sites.
+Default: [NULL]
--- Options for nucleosome occupancy and fuzziness --addNOF  STR                 Addtional parameters for nucleosome occupancy and fuzziness.
+  --addNOF  STR                 Addtional parameters for nucleosome occupancy and fuzziness.
 Default: [NULL]

 -- Options for windowed protection score